Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 ## One Final Question, Two Final Answers: Feeling Gender

-There is one last question that may leave us asking: what is it that compels us to construct the body in the way that we desire?
-What creates, envisions, and maintains this desire in ourselves?
+There is one last question that may leave us asking: what is it that compels us to construct our bodies in the way that we desire?
+What creates, envisions, and maintains this desire in our self?
 What leads to its drifting throughout our life?
 Why do we chase the performance?

 To be honest, I don't really have a good answer.
 And I, personally, am not interested in looking for one.
-I do gender because I do.
-I continuously reformulate my Body as I do because I wish to, for fun, for exploration, simply to satisfy the interest, the need, itself.
+I perform my body in the way I do because I do.
+I continuously reformulate my body as I do because I wish to, for fun, for exploration, simply to satisfy the interest, the need, itself.
 If you wish to pose, suggest, or advocate for an answer, be my guest.
 But I do want to say that I do not think we need one, necessarily.
 I would hope we do not necessarily need justification to reimagine our selfs in our own image.

 That said, if you are looking to explore this question, I will leave a few breadcrumbs to follow―beware, they may lead you astray.
 First is the primacy of